cpfaff/Open-Science-Thesis/README.md

 \ostSetStyle{Title}{\Huge}{\itshape}{green}
 ```

-As you can see you can set content, font and color on of an element by using
+You can set content, font and color on of an element by using its name, here
-its name, here the `Title` that appears on the documents title-page is set to
+the `Title` that appears on the documents title-page is set to the text size
-be in huge and italic letters and appears in green.
-To find more names of
+`\Huge` and should appear in italic shape and green color.
+To find more names
-elements you can modify read through the sections below.
+of elements you can modify read through the sections below.

+NOTE:

 One note about commands provided by the class: You can distinguish between
 commands that go into your preamble and the ones you can use in your document